magneticio/vamp.io/content/documentation/getting-started/installation.md

 chmod +x /usr/local/bin/docker-compose</pre>
 {{% /copyable %}}

-With the prerequisites sorted, pick the thing you want to do...
+With the prerequisites sorted, pick one of the following options:

-## Run Vamp with a Mesos cluster all-in-one
+## Option 1: Run Vamp with a Mesos cluster all-in-one

 This command will create a full Mesosphere stack on your laptop and connect Vamp to it.
 {{% copyable %}}